DGAlexandru/NoCloud/docs/index.md

 These are the NoCloud Docs.
 Simply use the navigation menu on the left to find what you're looking for.

-The [getting started guide](https://NoCloud.cloud/pages/general/getting-started.html) is a good place to start.
+The [getting started guide](https://Valetudo.Cloud/pages/general/getting-started.html) is a good place to start.

-Also, make sure to check out the companion apps section.
+If you're looking to make content out of NoCloud, please read [Media & Content Creators](https://Valetudo.Cloud/pages/general/media.html).

 ### Screenshots